AAyinkx/Week-3-Cookie-Clicker/README.md

   -Refresh the page and continue with their previous count
 - Use my page on different screen sizes

--I also managed to complete the **developer** requirements by:
+- I also managed to complete the **developer** requirements by:
     -Retreiving the data from the API to display the upgrades -Using functions to sort an organise my code

 **JAVASCRIPT**
 -The hardest part for me was actually wrangling the data from the API to use in multiple different parts of my code.
 I initially had two different functions to create and display my upgrades (createUpgradesFailed() and displayUpgrades()) but quickly realised that data from the upgrades will be needed in many other functions in my game